SupeRuier/awesome-active-learning/subfields/practical_considerations.md

   Assume that the probability of a model making a mistake is highly related to the label.
 - SIMILAR: Submodular Information Measures Based Active Learning In Realistic Scenarios [2021, Arxiv]
 - Active learning with extreme learning machine for online imbalanced multiclass classification [2021, KBS]: Base on extreme learning machine.
-- Class-Balanced Active Learning for Image Classification [2021]
+- Class-Balanced Active Learning for Image Classification [2021, WACV]

 ## Biased data